 "Is that an official complaint to return to Thirteen?"

 "No, it's a plea for the others there to come back already.
 We can't repopulate the district by waiting for it to be completely built by a bunch of Capitol workers."
-The way he says Capitol, Hazelle is reminded of her oldest son, always a revolutionary, but the thought of him and his rebellious mindset has something troubling tacked on.
-She's tried not to jump to conclusions about what Greasy Sae had meant about him, but after a week of unanswered calls, her imagination has spun up rather irrational theories.
-She hasn't said a word to anyone, though, of course, in case it's all a misunderstanding and Sae's just misinformed.
+The way he says Capitol, Hazelle is reminded of her oldest son, always a revolutionary, but the thought of Gale and his rebellious mindset has something troubling tacked on.
+Hazelle has tried not to jump to conclusions about what Greasy Sae meant about him, but after a week of unanswered calls, her imagination has spun up rather irrational theories.
+She hasn't said a word to anyone, of course, in case it's all a misunderstanding or Sae's just misinformed.

-Vick calls out a farewell from the entry and, after promising Hazelle he'll be careful, leaves for the Grants' to spend the night.
+Vick calls out from the entry and, after promising Hazelle he'll be careful, leaves for the Grants' to spend the night.
 Considering Posy doesn't hurry through the house to kiss him goodbye, Hazelle assumes she's fast asleep.

 "Well," continues Hazelle, upon the front door closing, "we need people who know what they're doing.
 As much as our people have worked to clean up, building the Town again requires some professional skill.
 We're getting help from other districts, too, not just from the Capitol.
 It's different now."

 Rory frowns down at the sink.
 "But I'll never get to actually help now.
 I'll be the human pack mule forever."

 Hazelle wraps an arm around his shoulders and squeezes, kissing his brow.
-"I don't think you'll be working down at the site forever.
-Take advantage of all the new job opportunities.
+"I doubt you'll be working down at the site forever.
+Take advantage of all the new opportunities.
 Look at your brother, the assistant to the secretary of defense in District Two!"